ManinderpreetPuri/Machine-learning-models/README.md

 c.
 Discussion on the improvement / deterioration of the NN’s performance after changing the architecture and parameter setting;
 d.
 The best performance of the NNs;

-Prediction of median value of House in Boston using Regression modles:
+Prediction of median value of House in Boston using Regression models:

 In this project I developed 3 end to end regression models: SVM, Linear Regression and K-Nearest Neighbors.
 The models are developed to accurately predict median value of Boston houses in any given suburb, where the suburbs are described based on their provided characteristics: